cs-clarence/git-primer/README.md

 git config --local user.email "Your Email"
 ```

-We could add more configs here, but git only requires the `user.name` and `user.email` configs.
+We could add more configs here, but git only requires the `user.name` and `user.email` configs, it's enough for now.
 The command `git config --local` will store the configs in the current repository in is called in.

 Storing the config in the current repository means that you need to also configure every other repositories you create.

 If you want to have a config for the current operating system user, you can use `git config --global` instead.
-This will store the config in your user home directory so that you don't have to configure every repository you create.
+This will store the configs in your user home directory so you don't have to run config commands every time you create a repository.

 ## Adding Files To A Repository